 The Alliance is a not for profit organisation that relies entirely on donations from campaign supporters and the voluntary efforts of activists.

-The Stonehenge Alliance supports the Save Stonehenge WHS Ltd legal challenges to the road scheme and will continue to do so if necessary.
+The Stonehenge Alliance supports the Save Stonehenge WHS Ltd legal challenges to the road scheme and will continue to do so for as long as necessary.

 We have: